 Professor Sethia received her Ph.D . in History from University of California , Los Angeles and M. A. in History from Rajasthan University (India).
 She is recipient of several grants, awards and honors, including Gold and Silver Medals from the University of Rajasthan, India.
 She was the principal investigator and director of Program on India and China for K-12 Educators, funded by the National Endowment for the Humanities, 1995-98.

-She has organized on her campus several International conferences: Lessons of Ahimsa and Anekanta for Contemporary Life (January 2002) , and Creating a Culture of Ahimsa: Visions and Strategies (May 2004) , Ahimsa and the Quality of Life (April 2006), Rediscovering Gandhian Wisdom: Building a Peaceful Future (October 2008), Ahimsa and Sustainability (November 2010), and Ahimsa and Sustainable Happiness (2012).
+She has organized several International conferences: Lessons of Ahimsa and Anekanta for Contemporary Life (January 2002) , and Creating a Culture of Ahimsa: Visions and Strategies (May 2004) , Ahimsa and the Quality of Life (April 2006), Rediscovering Gandhian Wisdom: Building a Peaceful Future (October 2008), Ahimsa and Sustainability (November 2010), and Ahimsa and Sustainable Happiness (2012).

 She has served on the executive board of the World History Association, and the SAT II World History Committee hosted by the Educational Testing Service and the College Board.
 She has also served as a consultant to the California Department of Education, the British Broadcasting Service, and has been invited as reviewer for History Textbooks by several publishers and served on the review panels of the National Endowment for the Humanities.